lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **.green[Benefits]**

 -   Optimized for isolation.
+-   Allows relations between tenants and shared data.

 **.red[Limitations]**

+-   No cross tenant relations.
 -   Extra care to define shared apps and tenant specific apps.
 -   Extra care to define where to put users, sessions and content types.

 ---

 .center[![Meme of crazy lady and cat about schemas and migrations](images/cat-lady-meme-schemas.png)]

+???
+Explain that migrations must be run in all schemas, takes discipline to do zero downtime upgrades.

 ---